SanchitAjmera/ETHena/README.md

 ## Installation
 ### Dependencies
-This system is supported the Go language and Python 3.8 .
+This system is supported the Go language and Python 3.8 and uses the Linux Operating System .
 To find out how to install Go, and Python 3.8 follow the step-by-step guides here - https://golang.org/doc/install, https://www.python.org/downloads/

 To install further dependacies used within the project, navigate through the ```src/Setup``` folder and run the file ```setup.sh``` to install all dependancies: